 As a salon owner or manager, it’s important to stay on top of things- not only general cleanliness and neatness but hygienic practices as well.

-Here are nine of the most common warning signs your salon could be unsanitary.
+Here are nine of the most common warning signs your salon could have an issue.

 1. Dirty Details